 Getting Help with Contributory Negligence

 If you were injured in a situation that was caused in part by negligence on your part, you need a lawyer on your side to help you prove that someone else also acted negligently in a way that entitles you to compensation.

 Dealing with injuries related to negligence can be difficult, and having legal assistance in proving your case is necessary.

-Contributory negligence in states that still use this legal concept will leave you with no compensation to pay for medical expenses, lost wages or damages that may result from such an injury, so it is important to consult an experienced personal injury attorney.
+Contributory negligence in states that still use this legal concept will leave you with no compensation to pay for medical expenses, lost wages or damages that may result from such an injury, so it is important to consult an personal injury attorney.